MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-log-analytics-for-scom-managed-instance.md

 ---
 ms.assetid:
 title: Configure Log Analytics for Azure Monitor SCOM Managed Instance
-description: This article describes how to configure Azure Monitor SCOM Managed Instance with Azure Log Analytics.
+description: This article details about the Integration of Azure Monitor SCOM Managed Instance (preview) with Log Analytics and how to configure Azure Monitor SCOM Managed Instance with Azure Log Analytics.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: mkluck